Akter8/memory-subsystem-simulator/README.md

 * segmentTable.h - Contains the ADT of the segment table and its entries.
 * segmentTable.c - Contains the implementation of the segment table and its entries.
 * utility.h - Contains the header files for utility functions and macros.
-* utilityFunctions.c - Contains a few function definitions of utility functions.
+* utility.c - Contains a few function definitions of utility functions.
+Also contains implementation of all functions called in kernel.c
 * mainDriver.c - Contains just a small main function.
 * kernel.c - Contains the driver() function which can be seen as the medium between the simulated h/w and the requested data.